piercelab/antibody_benchmark/README.md

 I-RMSD: Interface RMSD, which helped to assign docking difficulty level, was calculated by superposition of unbound antibody and antigen structures onto the bound complex structure using root-mean-square fit of interface residues.
 ΔASA: Measured change in accessible surface area upon complex formation.

+# Scripts
+The "scripts" directory contains code and input files that were used in our pipeline to identify new cases.
+The README in that directory contains more details and information.

+# Preliminary cases
+The "preliminary_cases" directory contains files where each line contains triplets (bound complex PDB code, and PDB codes of unbound counterparts) representing potential cases that were identified through automated searches of the PDB.
+These still require manual curation and inspection, but are made available for informational purposes.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]